-Figure ES-3 Reliability Need Identified for Drought Years (2040)
+Reliability Need Identified for Drought Years (2040)

-Based on the 2040 demand assumptions and using HH/LSM, drought shortages of 10 percent to 20 percent on the SF RWS are estimated to occur up to 8 times during the 91-year historical hydrologic sequence (i.e., 1920 through 2011) that the SFPUC uses for water supply planning purposes.
-This is the equivalent of a drought event on the SF RWS every 11 years, as shown in Figure ES-4.
+Based on the 2040 demand assumptions and using 91 years of historical hydrologic data and the SFPUC's Hetch Hetchy/Local Simulation Model, drought year shortages of 10 percent to 20 percent on the SF RWS are estimated to occur up to 8 times during the 91-year historical hydrologic sequence (i.e., 1920 through 2011) that the SFPUC uses for water supply planning purposes.
+This is the equivalent of a shortage event on t20849he SF RWS approximately every 11 years.
+The estimated frequency of shortage is conceptually illustrated in Figure ES-4.